CDRT/mk_docs/docs/guides/lcu/functions/set-lnvupdateconfiguration.md

 ### Configuration Scope

-- Settings are stored per-user in the user's PowerShell profile directory
+- Settings are stored in the PowerShell session as a script scope variable
-- Settings persist across PowerShell sessions
 - Use `-InputObject` to apply the same configuration to multiple machines

 ## See Also